Why build with Peressin Pools?

-Swimming pool design is critical to both the overall aesthetic you’re trying to achieve and what you can actually do in the swimming pool.
+Swimming pool design is critical to both the overall aesthetic you’re trying to achieve and what you can do in the swimming pool.
 Rectangular designs are perfect for people wanting a classic, timeless look.
 They’re also great for games and swimming laps.
-Kidney and free-form swimming pool can blend with the surrounding vegetation and appear more natural.
+Kidney and free-form swimming pools can blend with the surrounding vegetation and appear more natural.
 Choosing the wrong shape may mean you have a swimming pool that doesn’t really suit your lifestyle as well as it could.

 Establish a budget

 You probably already know what you’re willing to spend on a new swimming pool, but it’s important that we speak with you to gather more information and get a sense of what your project will cost.
-Peressin Pools & Landscaping will listen to what you want and give you an estimate on what it will cost to make it happen.
+Peressin Pools will listen to what you want and give you an estimate on what it will cost to make it happen.

 How do you want to use your pool?